-5.4.3 Documentation and Use of Technology
+5.4.2 Documentation and Use of Technology

 It is expected that the applicant has an electronic health record that can document referrals, assessments, and each encounter with the individual.
 It is also expected that the applicant maximizes the use of technology to help support the team's communication, quality improvement efforts, as well as each individual's transition and goals.
+The technology should meet all relevant information security standards to keep the patient information secure.